analogdevicesinc/msdk/Examples/MAX78002/CSI2/utils/README.md

 ### Console (console.py)

-1. Ensure the latest ImgCapture-Serial is flashed to the host MCU and running.
+1. Ensure the latest firmware from a support example project is flashed to the host MCU and running.
+Refer to the example's [README](../README.md) file for more details on this step.

 2. Verify that the LED on the host MCU is flashing.
 This is the signal that the firmware is searching for the host.